This keto cornbread is made with almond flour and a small amount of cornmeal. It's fluffy and delicious, with just a hint of sweetness.

 Recommended Cornmeal

 I typically use Bob's Red Mill coarse-grind cornmeal.
 I believe that with the very little I use here, a coarse grind has the biggest effect in terms of flavor and texture.
+Note that the company doesn't mark this cornmeal as gluten-free.

-It's not.
-But in this recipe, we're using just ¼ cup of it divided between 12 servings.
+Cornmeal is not keto, but in this recipe, we're using just ¼ cup of it divided between 12 servings.
 Each serving of this bread has 5 grams of carbs and 2 grams of fiber.
 So, while cornmeal isn't keto, this bread is.

 Serving Suggestions